modiimedia/arri/README.md

 -   [Typescript](/languages/ts/ts-server/README.md)

 When I have time I would like to add more languages to this list.
-Currently I have the following lanaguages on my shortlist for potential server implementations:
+Currently I have the following languages on my shortlist for potential server implementations:

 -   go
 -   rust